2023 Solar Incentives Guide for Baton Rouge, LA - Tax Credits & Rebates

 EcoWatch's Baton Rouge, LA Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system — or speak to a local Baton Rouge solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your solar system – or call a local Baton Rouge solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much can I save on my electric bill annually if I install solar panels on my Baton Rouge home?
+How much can I save annually on my electric bill if I install solar panels on my house in Baton Rouge?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.